Syria protests spurred by economic misery stir memories of the 2011 anti-government uprising

 While Assad’s political fortunes have been on the rise in recent months, life for much of the country’s population has become increasingly miserable.
 At least 300,000 civilians have been killed in the conflict, half of Syria’s prewar population of 23 million has been displaced and large parts of the infrastructure have been crippled.
 Ninety percent of Syrians live in poverty.
 Rampant corruption and Western-led sanctions have also worsened poverty and inflation.

-In Daraa, often referred to as the birthplace of the 2011 uprising but now under government control, at least 57 people were arrested in the current protests, according to the Britain-based Syrian Network for Human Rights.
+In Daraa — often referred to as the birthplace of the 2011 uprising but now under government control — at least 57 people were arrested in the current protests, according to the Britain-based Syrian Network for Human Rights.
 Unlike in 2011, government forces did not use lethal force.

 In Sweida, the response has been more restrained, with Assad apparently wary of exerting too much force against the Druze.
 During the years of civil war, his government presented itself as a defender of religious minorities against Islamist extremism.

-Over the years, the province’s young men have also armed themselves to defend their villages from Islamic State militants and Damascus-associated militias that produce and trade in illegal amphetamine pills, known as Captagon.
+Over the years, the province’s young men also have armed themselves to defend their villages from Islamic State militants and Damascus-associated militias that produce and trade in illegal amphetamine pills, known as Captagon.

 Joseph Daher, a Swiss-Syrian researcher and professor at the European University Institute in Florence, believes that this provides a layer of protection for protesters.